vishalvijay30/Github-Battle/README.md

 # Github-Battle
-A class project for an online React.js course that I am taking
+A class project for an online React.js course that I am taking (code along with instructor)

 To run this project: